-ZOOLOGY Grades: 11-12 Credits: 2.5 Course # 053 Semester Weighted Value: 1
+Grades: 10-12 Credits: 2.5 Semester Weighted Value: 1

-Course Description: The Zoology curriculum offers students an in-depth look at the structure and function of living things (at the microscopic and macroscopic levels), the continuity and evolution of animal life, the diversity of animal life and careers in zoology.
-Specific topics from the major themes include the cell, reproduction, inheritance, natural selection and adaptation, the various phyla and classes of animals, dissection techniques and zoology education.
+Grades: 10-12 Credits: 2.5 Semester Weighted Value: 1 evolution of animal life, the diversity of animal life, and careers in zoology.
+Specific topics from the major themes include the cell, reproduction, inheritance, natural selection and adaptation, the various phyla and classes of animals, dissection techniques, and zoology education.

-ENGINEERING AND ROBOTICS Grades: 10-12 Credits: 2.5
+ENGINEERING AND ROBOTICS Course # 086

+Grades: 10-12 Credits: 2.5 Semester Weighted Value: 1

 Course Description: This course is designed to introduce students to the basics of engineering and robotics as it teaches science, technology, engineering, and mathematics (STEM).
-Students will learn how to use feedback from sensors, applied mathematics and measurement to program their robot to navigate in its environment.
-Students will have the opportunity to complete multiple challenges involving guided research, problem solving, working in teams, and design documentation by means of an Engineer's Notebook.
+Students will learn how to use feedback from sensors, applied mathematics, and measurement to program their robot to navigate in its environment.
+Students will have the opportunity to complete multiple challenges involving guided research, problem-solving, working in teams, and design documentation by means of an Engineer's Notebook.